 So, you're moving cross country with pets and have no idea how to get prepared?
 Luckily, I've been there before, and as part of my Moving Cross Country series, I've dedicated an entire post to providing you with the best tips for bringing your furry friends on the road for your big move.

-Welcome back, dear friends, for the final installment of my Moving Cross Country series.
 If you’ve read the previous posts on how to prepare for and cope with moving cross country, you already know that I moved to Los Angeles from Louisiana in 2011.
 But for those who are new to the series, allow me to catch you up: girl met boy in Louisiana in 2008, boy got new job in California, moved with boy to Los Angeles in August 2011.

 This post is dedicated to my furry family members who came along for our epic ride Out West.
 Although it's all about moving with fur-babies, the information here could easily apply to traveling with pets, too.

 Disclaimer: There were no animals harmed in the making of this post.
-Also, there is an affiliate link in this post.
-Using the link costs you nothing, but I make a small commission which helps support my passion project.
+Also, there are affiliate links in this post.
+Using the link costs you nothing, but I make a small commission which helps support my site.

 age 7 at the time

 Moving cross country with pets can be stressful.
 We learned a lot when we moved cross country.
 And Lois and Rasta want to help make sure your furry friend is as comfortable as they were on the road.
 One of the best ways to minimize the stress of moving is to plan and get prepared.
 Below are our best tips for moving cross country with pets.

 Find a Pet-Friendly Hotel

 When you're traveling with pets in-tow, it's really important to know where you'll be staying.
 There's nothing more frustrating than showing up somewhere to find out that your furry friend isn't welcome.
 Luckily, we found pet-friendly hotels (with no extra pet fees!) for each of the 4 nights we were on the road.